Sneak Peek into newest Dave & Buster’s in Colorado Springs

 “We’ve been welcomed with open arms, and hopefully, we are all able to eat off at the same plate and just bring business to this community in a way that nobody else have been able to,” said Williams.

 The soft opening is set for November 20, and the grand opening will be on November 24.
-The first 100 people in line from 6 p.m. to 9 p.m. will receive Power Cards with Unlimited Video Game Play for the night.
+The first 100 people in line on November 24, from 6 p.m. to 9 p.m. will receive Power Cards with Unlimited Video Game Play for the night.